-I learned something new and very important today at Williams-Sonoma: Never cool a hot pan in cold water or on a cold surface.
+I learned something new and very important today while working at Williams-Sonoma: Never cool a hot pan in cold water or on a cold surface.

-It causes thermal shock.
-Because rapidly lowering the temperature of a pan like that causes it to warp.
+Doing so causes thermal shock and can ruin the pan.
+Rapidly lowering the temperature of a pan like that causes it to warp — if you’ve ever heard a noise from the oven as a pan heats up, you probably have a warped pan.
 Warping makes it so that the pan won’t sit flat and can “pop” when heated back up.

 So what should you do instead?
 Your best bet is to let the pan cool naturally — such as on the stove top.
 This will extend the life of your pans.

 (Gosh, I wish I knew not to cool a hot pan in cold water last year!
 I’ve gone through three jelly roll pans and the latest one is warped!)